+Jay Lo

+Managing Partner

-Jay Lo Managing Partner T +886 2 2789-0887 ext 314 E jay.lo@tw.gt.com www.grantthornton.tw
+T +886 2 2789-0887 ext 314

+E jay.lo@tw.gt.com

+www.grantthornton.tw

-© 2021 Grant Thornton Taiwan.
+© 2022 Grant Thornton Taiwan.
 All rights reserved.
 This fact sheet is issued in summary form exclusively for the information of clients and staff of Grant Thornton and should not be used or relied upon as a substitute for detailed advice.
 Accordingly, Grant Thornton accepts no responsibility for any loss that occurs to any party who acts on the information contained herein without further consultation with us.
-"Grant Thornton" refers to the brand under which the Grant Thornton member firms, as the context requires.
-Grant Thornton Taiwan is a member firm of Grant Thornton International Lid (GTIL).
+"Grant Thornton" refers to the brand under which the Grant Thornton member firms provide assurance, tax and advisory services to their clients and/or refers to one or more member firms, as the context requires.
+Grant Thornton Taiwan is a member firm of Grant Thornton International Ltd (GTIL).
 GTIL and the member firms are not a worldwide partnership.
 GTIL and each member firm are separate legal entities.
 Services are delivered by the member firms.
 GTIL does not provide services to clients.
 GTIL and its member firms are not agents of, and do not obligate, one another, and are not liable for one another's acts or omissions.